jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 <figcaption>Is <code>bankAccount</code> really a "bank account"?</figcaption>

-allows “its” balance to evolve in an unspecified manner, undermining the “bank account” abstraction. `new`, `class` and `public` constructs obscure the actual semantics in this case.
+allows “its” balance to evolve in an unspecified manner, undermining the “bank account” abstraction. `new`, `class` and `public` constructs belie the actual semantics in this case.
 The same can be said of a `bankAccount` object that publicly exposes the balance attribute, as was alluded to above.

 ```ts
 class BankAccount {